Keyframer: Empowering Animation Design using Large Language Models: Formative Study

 \subsection{Design Goals for AI-Supported Animation Tooling}

-Overall, our interviews revealed that animation creators were optimistic about using generative AI tools for quickly prototyping animation concepts.
-Following the challenges and opportunities we identified from the formative interviews, we developed the following design goals (DG) for an AI-supported animation tool:
+Overall, our interviews revealed that animation creators were optimistic about using generative AI tools for quickly prototyping animation concepts, while still wanting ultimate control over the final design.
+Based on our findings from our formative interviews, we developed the following design goals (DG) for an AI-supported animation tool:

 \textbf{DG1: Support exploration for animations.} Animation creators imagined leveraging the power of AI to generate initial designs and to rapidly explore alternatives.
-We made these needs part of our system by leveraging LLMs to generate initial starting points users can iterate on.
-We also took advantage of the flexibility of LLMs to allow users to generate multiple versions of a design at once to aid comparison and selection.
+Our system supports this goal by leveraging LLMs to generate initial starting points users can iterate on.
+We also take advantage of the flexibility of LLMs to allow users to generate multiple versions of a design at once to aid comparison and selection.

 \textbf{DG2: Enable granular controls for editing animations.} Our formative study revealed that animators perceive a lack of creative control in current text-based image generation AI systems.
 We also found that animation creators iteratively refine their designs when adapting to evolving design goals.
 As many animations are implemented in code, we anticipated opportunities to enable fine-grained refinement through direct or GUI-based edits to LLM-generated animation code.